afterpartyai/bittensor-conversation-genome-project/README.md

 cp env.example .env
 ```

-Use your editor to open the .env file, and follow instructions to enter the required API Keys and configurations. **An OpenAI API key is required by both miners and validators*** to access the embeddings model for the tags you mine. **A Weights and Biases Key is required by both miners and validators** as well.
-As a miner or validator, you can select which LLM you'd like to use for tagging conversations and/or windows.
+Use your editor to open the .env file, and follow instructions to enter the required API Keys and configurations. **An OpenAI API key is required by both miners and validators***.
+GPT-4o is the default LLM used for all operations, as it is the cheapest and most performant model accessible via API.
 Please see [LLM Selection](#LLM-Selection) Below for more information.

+**A Weights and Biases Key is required by both miners and validators** as well.

 **Please follow all instructions in the .env**